Haiti: Duvalier dynasty (1957–1986)

-In 1971, Duvalier died, and he was succeeded by his son Jean-Claude Duvalier, nicknamed 'Baby Doc', who ruled until 1986.
-He largely continued his father's policies, though curbed some of the worst excesses in order to court international respectability.
+In 1971 Duvalier died, and he was succeeded by his son Jean-Claude Duvalier, nicknamed 'Baby Doc', who ruled until 1986.
+He largely continued his father's policies, though he curbed some of the worst excesses in order to court international respectability.
 Tourism, which had nosedived in Papa Doc's time, again became a growing industry.
 However, as the economy continued to decline, Baby Doc's grip on power began to weaken.
 Haiti's pig population was slaughtered following an outbreak of swine fever in the late 1970s, causing hardship to rural communities who used them as an investment.
 The opposition became more vocal, bolstered by a visit to the country by Pope John Paul II in 1983, who publicly lambasted the president.
 Demonstrations occurred in Gonaïves in 1985 which then spread across the country; under pressure from the United States, Duvalier left the country in February 1986.

 In total, roughly 40,000 to 60,000 Haitians are estimated to have been killed during the reign of the Duvaliers.
-Through the use of his intimidation tactics and executions, many intellectual Haitians had fled, leaving the country with a massive brain-drain from which it has yet to recover.
+Through the use of repression and executions, many educated Haitians had fled or went into exile, leaving the country with a massive brain drain problem from which it has yet to recover.